icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 I am not the first to notice this discrepancy, but I do not recall seeing it in print.
 Those who have noticed may have just elided over a 1.5% difference.
-It also may not be applied very often at distances near 17.4 nmi.
+It also might not very often be applied at distances near 17.4 nmi, so few have noticed.
 However, slightly non-conservative (low) F values will result when using it near 17.4 nmi.
 As it is in the United States Code of Federal Regulations, it would take an Act of Congress to change it, even if everyone technically agrees that the value should be 1.00 at 17.4 nmi.

 One possible "fix" is to just use the log-linear line between the end points, the only explicitly defined points (as in the figure above).
 This yields 1.00 at 17.4 nmi.
 I have known people to do that, and it is probably "good enough" for many cases.